-The FSC logo ensures that the products you buy from your favorite stores support responsibly managed forests.
-The FSC logo can be found on products such as office paper, tissue paper, lumber, furniture, and packaging.
-Purchasing FSC-certified products helps support the landowners who grow materials sustainably and helps ensure we can maintain healthy forests for many generations to come.
-When products with an FSC logo aren't available, look for products made from recycled materials.
+The FSC label ensures that the products you buy from your favorite stores support responsibly managed forests.
+The FSC label can be found on products such as office paper, tissue paper, lumber, furniture, and packaging.
+Purchasing FSC-certified products helps support the landowners who are sourcing these materials sustainably and helps ensure we can maintain healthy forests for many generations to come.
+When FSC products aren't available look for products made from recycled materials.

-DON'T FORGET Your local forests And wooded areas
+DON'T FORGET Your local forests AND wooded areas